bitceptron/bitceptron-retriever/README.md

 ### WIP notice

-Please note that this is an work in progress at the moment and breaking changes might happen.
+**Please note that this is a work in progress at the moment and breaking changes might happen.**

 ### Future steps